 21.10 Any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to cease gambling at any gaming machine in order to do so.

 21.11 The consumption of alcohol in AGCs is prohibited at any time during which facilities for gambling are being provided on the premises.
+Additionally in Scotland the sale of alcohol on the premises is specifically prohibited.
 A notice stating this should be displayed in a prominent place at every entrance to the premises.

 Browser does not support script.